 Dr Jillian Pooler

-Associate Lecturer in Postgraduate Education, Peninsula School of Medicine and Dentistry, Aug 2015 to date
+Associate Lecturer in Postgraduate Education, Peninsula School of Medicine and Dentistry, Aug 2015-Sept 2018

-Lecturer in Postgraduate Education, Peninsula School of Medicine and Dentistry, March 2014 to July 2015
+Lecturer in Postgraduate Education, Peninsula School of Medicine and Dentistry, March 2014-July 2015

-Associate Research Fellow in Qualitative Methodologies, Peninsula School of Medicine and Dentistry.
+Associate Research Fellow in Qualitative Methodologies, Peninsula School of Medicine and Dentistry, Plymouth.
 Nov 2012-July 2014.

-Associate Research Fellow in Qualitative Methodologies, Peninsual School of Medicine and Dentistry.
+Associate Research Fellow in Qualitative Methodologies, Peninsula School of Medicine and Dentistry, Plymouth.
 June 2012-Sept 2012.

-Associate Research Fellow, Primary Care, University of Exeter Medical School.
-May 2012-Sept 2013.
-Improving Access to Psychological Therapies Research Fellow - Institute of Health Service Research, Peninsula College of Medicine and Dentistry, Plymouth, Devon.
+Associate Research Fellow, Improving Access to Psychological Therapies, Institute of Health Service Research, Peninsula College of Medicine and Dentistry, Plymouth.
 September 2011-May 2012.

 Health Visitor Parent Supporter- Netmums www.netmums.co.uk July 2009 to date